usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 the code; it is not to be interpreted to apply to a State or local government&#39;s application of the code.
 For example, a local official&#39;s decision that a particular approach constitutes equivalent facilitation under a local code is not effective for ADA purposes.
+{% enddetails %}

-Can a code that is consistent with ADAAG be certified if the local enforcement process allows deviations from ADAAG?
+{% details Can a code that is consistent with ADAAG be certified if the local enforcement process allows deviations from ADAAG? %}
 Yes.
 The Department expects that many jurisdictions will allow slight variations from a particular code.
 ADAAG itself permits variations from its standards in certain limited circumstances.
 ADAAG includes in §2.2 a statement allowing departures from particular requirements where substantially equivalent or greater access and usability is provided.
 Several sections specifically allow for alternative methods of providing equivalent facilitation and, in some cases, provide examples.
+{% enddetails %}

-What if a State or local official allows a facility to be constructed or altered in a manner that does not follow the technical or scoping provisions of the certified code?
+{% details What if a State or local official allows a facility to be constructed or altered in a manner that does not follow the technical or scoping provisions of the certified code? %}
 If an official either waives an accessible element or feature or allows a change that does not provide equivalent facilitation, the fact that the Department has certified the code itself will not constitute rebuttable evidence that the facility has been constructed or altered in accordance with the minimum accessibility requirements of the ADA.
+{% enddetails %}

+### III-9.8000 Certification and barrier removal in existing facilities.

+The Department
-III-9.8000 Certification and barrier removal in existing facilities.
-The Department will measure equivalency against subpart D of the title III rule, New Construction and Alterations.
+will measure equivalency against subpart D of the title III rule, New Construction and Alterations.
 The Department will not require that provisions concerning barrier removal in existing facilities be included in a code in order for it to be certified.
 Will the Department certify a code that includes provisions similar to those in the Department&#39;s title III rule concerning removal of barriers in existing facilities (e.g. , on priorities, portable ramps, seating in assembly areas)?
 The Department generally will not review these parts of a code.

-III-9.9000 Review of model codes.
+### III-9.9000 Review of model codes.

 The Department will not certify model codes, but the Department will review models for equivalency with ADA requirements.
 The Department&#39;s rule provides for review of model codes in recognition of the fact that many codes are based on, or incorporate, models or consensus standards